русский

 Not necessarily.
 If the operating conditions themselves are inappropriate, even a more expensive valve may experience the same problems.

-Q3: Why do ball valves tend to make noise at small openings?
+Q3: Why do ball valve s tend to make noise at small openings?

 Ball valves are primarily designed for on/off service.
 Throttling at small openings can result in locally high flow velocity, causing turbulence and noise.